paidiver/paidiverpy/WORKSHOP.md

 If you are not NOC staff, you need to create a JASMIN account.
 To create this, use this link: https://accounts.jasmin.ac.uk/application/new/ .

 After create an account, please sent to the email tobias.ferreira@noc.ac.uk your email and password registered on JASMIN.
-This will be necessary to add you to ourt workspace and give you access to the environments and datasets.
+This will be necessary to add you to our workspace and give you access to the environments and datasets.

 Now you can access the JASMIN notebook service through this link:

-1. Sign-up for the event to make sure you are kept in the loop with the last information and see potential collaborators on the spreadsheet.

-Slack Workspace

-Make sure you can sign into the CANARI Slack workspace.
-If you don't have access to the CANARI slack space please contact Ben Harvey (b.j.harvey@ncas.ac.uk) or Jenny Mecking (jmecki@noc.ac.uk) to send you an invite.

-Join the appropriate channels on the CANARI Slack workspace, all channels relevant to the sprint will be prefaced with the word 'sprint'.
-There are channels setup where you can get help for the sprint which will be monitored, they will be labeled starting 'sprint-help'.

-Feel free to add channels to help collaborate your analysis during the sprint and make sure to label them with 'sprint'.

-JASMIN - keep in mind it might take a few days to get your accounts approved

-Make sure you have a JASMIN account.
-If you are new to JASMIN please mention the CANARI-LE sprint in your application.
-Instructions on signing up for an account can be found here.
-If you are only planning on using JASMIN for the sprint and don't have an account please contact Jenny Mecking (jmecki@noc.ac.uk) and a temporary account can be setup.

-Sign-up for the required JASMIN services through the accounts portal.

-JASMIN log-in account

-CANARI group workspace (gws)

-(optional) Link your JASMIN account with a CEDA account.
-This will provide you with access to several datasets including ERA5 and CMIP data.

-(optional) If you want to give the dask gateway a try during the sprint you can signup on the JASMIN dask gateway page.

-(optional) If you want to try processing of data using GPUs you need to signup for the additional service, orchid through the JASMIN accounts portal.

-ZOOM - communication during the sprint will be done via zoom, please make sure you are able to connect
+ADD THE LINK HERE

+### CREATE THE

 Plan your analysis